 For something new and different, give these Asian greens a try.
 Some are sweet and mild while others have a mustardy tang.
 Since they are grown in many different Asian countries, they are often called by different names, but their growth is the same.
 All are in the brassica family, related to kale, broccoli, mustard greens, and cabbage, so they will germinate fast in warm, late summer soil.

 Pac choi ‘Asian Delight’ was an AAS winner in 2018

 My favorite!
 We grow dwarf ‘Asian Delight’ and maroon-leaved ‘Purple Lady’.
 They are ready to pick in 45 days.
 Chopped and stir fried in oil or broth with garlic they are very mild tasting and make a quick, delicious side dish.

 Gai lan should be harvested when young for crisp and tender consistency.

 Gai lan or kailaan

-If you like broccoli raab you will love gai lan, a type of Chinese broccoli.
+If you like broccoli raab, you will love gai lan, which is a type of Chinese broccoli.
 Look for ‘Green Jade’ or its hybrids since they have the thickest stems.
 Cut the stalks, leaves, and flower buds and eat them lightly steamed.
 It is ready for the first harvest in about 3 weeks and the more you cut it, the more it branches.
 Some varieties are more pungent than others.